Zezi-cmd/emote-wheel/README.md

   reorder the wheel.
 Pick **Drag and Swap** (two emotes trade places) or **Drag and Slot** (drop into a slot, the rest shift).
 A plain click without the key always performs the emote.
-- **Random slot** that cycles through your unlocked emotes like a slot machine.
+- **Random slot** that cycles through your unlocked emotes.
 Clicking it performs whichever emote is currently showing.
 - **Hotkey toggle** to switch instantly between the wheel and the normal emote grid, with an optional hold-to-show mode.
 The hotkey never fires while you are typing in chat.
 - **Hover feedback** with smooth scaling and press animations, a spiral entrance, and